DWLL: 2006–2024: Mellow 947

+2024–present: Mellow BFM

-2024–present: Mellow 94.7 BFM
+Mellow 94.7 BFM logo from 2024 until 2026.

-On August 1, 2024, the station temporarily dropped the Mellow branding, only to be restored a month later as Mellow 94.7 BFM, with its new initials bearing the slogan "Best Friend Mo" (a Taglish phrase for "Your Best Friend").
-By this time, Prage Management Corporation, owner of Abante and Bilyonaryo News Channel and operator of Abante Radyo, took over the station's operations.
+On August 1, 2024, the station temporarily dropped the Mellow branding, only to be restored a month later as Mellow 94.7 BFM, (Note: Initials stand as Bilyonaryo FM.) with its initials bearing the slogan "Best Friend Mo" (a Taglish phrase for "Your Best Friend").
+By this time, Prage Management Corporation, owner of Abante and Bilyonaryo News Channel and operator of Abante, took over the station's operations.

-On November 18, 2024, it began simulcasting Bilyonaryo News Channel's flagship Filipino language primetime newscast, Agenda, which is already being carried by Abante Radyo and its cable TV counterpart Abante TV.
+On November 18, 2024, Mellow began simulcasting Bilyonaryo News Channel's flagship Filipino language primetime newscast, Agenda, which is already being carried by Abante Radyo and its cable TV counterpart Abante TV.

-In March 2025, the station's old transmitter was replaced with a new 25,000 watt transmitter bought from Broadcast Electronics (BE) of United States of America (USA) for better signal reception in Metro Manila and nearby provinces.
+In March 2025, the station's old transmitter was replaced with a new 25,000 watt transmitter bought from Broadcast Electronics (BE) for better signal reception in Metro Manila and nearby provinces.

+On February 16, 2026, along with its new logo reveal, it adopted a new slogan "Your Playlist Made Better".
+It also began simulcasting Bilyonaryo News Channel's Shift Happens, Metro Mornings, Memo with Korina Sanchez-Roxas, and Sessions with Brian Yamsuan.